aaronsb/jira-cloud/docs/class-structure.md

 The core classes form the foundation of the Jira Cloud MCP Server.
 These classes handle server initialization, request processing, and communication with the Jira API.

-For detailed class diagrams, see the generated SVG file in `docs/generated/class-diagram.svg`.
+The class diagram is embedded below.
+For a standalone version, see the generated Mermaid file in `docs/generated/class-diagram.md`.

 ### Core Class Responsibilities